cyclingProfessor/humannetwork/README.md

-3. At any time after the CONNECT message the server may send out one of two kinds of Message: PACKET or TASK A PACKET message is normal nework packet to be added tot he client's messages received tray.
+3. At any time after the CONNECT message the server may send out one of two kinds of Message: PACKET or TASK A PACKET message is normal network packet to be added tot he client's messages received tray.
   {session: INT, text: STRING, from: INT, type: "PACKET"}
   The text will be at most 40 characters long.